Spring Green Notes © Frances Michaels

 Successful Seed Raising Guide provided on our website.
 When it

-is time to transplant, plant the seedlings deeper, first removing the seed leaves and planting up to the 1st set of
+is time to transplant, plant the seedlings deeply, first removing the seed leaves and planting up to the 1st set of

 true leaves.
-This deepens the extent of the root area and speeds maturity.
+This expands the root area and speeds maturity.
 Keep the plants growing vigorously and

 disease at bay with regular applications of